tpascarella/sr50/docs/investing/stocks-bonds.md

 ### JL Collins

+JL Collins in the book, A Simple Path to Wealth recommends a portfolio allocation of the following:

+-100% Stocks while you are in the Wealth Building Phase

+-75% Stocks / 25% Bonds while you are in the Wealth Preservation Phase

 ### Benjamin Graham

->"A low-cost index fund is the most sensible equity investment for the great majority of investors.
-By periodically investing in an index fund, the know-nothing investor can actually outperform most investment professionals." -Warren Buffett
+Benjamin Graham from The Intelligent Investor recommends a portfolio allocation of the following:

+-50/50 split between Stocks/Bonds, while going no further that 75/25 in either direction according to market conditions.

 ### Best Funds for Each Company

 Vanguard
-* VTSAX (stock index fund)
+-VTSAX (stock index fund)
-* VBTLX (bond index fund)
+-VBTLX (bond index fund)
-* VTI (stock ETF)
+-VTI (stock ETF)
-* BND (bond ETF)
+-BND (bond ETF)

 ## Why Vanguard?